 From the small, almost non-existent kitchen patatas bravas and other warm dishes appear.
 To enjoy the tapas you can either sit by a small traditional marble table or if you prefer standing in the bar.

-Xampanyet is not a restaurant but a bar, so it´s more to “picar algo” snack before a meal or in between meals, have a glass of their xampanyet, a light sparkling wine served well chilled in beautiful champagne saucer.
+Xampanyet is not a restaurant but a bar, so it´s more to “picar algo” snack before a meal or in between meals, have a glass of their Xampanyet, a light sparkling wine served well chilled in the beautiful champagne saucer.

-The bubbles makes this wine (too) easy to drink and the wow-factor of the glasses helps, I actually had to go and buy myself the elegant champagne saucers for my own home after seing them in various bars around Barcelona.
+The bubbles make this wine (too) easy to drink and the wow-factor of the glasses helps, I actually had to go and buy myself the elegant champagne saucers for my own home after seeing them in various bars around Barcelona.

-If your on the look out for this classy glasses, a good tip is to look in vintage stores, buy different and do a miss match, becomes a charming feather in your home.
+If you’re on the lookout for this classy glasses, a good tip is to look in vintage stores, buy different and do a miss match, becomes a charming feather in your home.

 ***They don´t take reservations.